MOREDataset/MORED/README.md

 BIBTEX:
 > @article{Ahajjam_2020, title={MORED: A Moroccan Buildings’ Electricity Consumption Dataset}, volume={13}, ISSN={1996-1073}, url={http://dx.doi.org/10.3390/en13246737}, DOI= {10.3390/en13246737}, number={24}, journal={Energies}, publisher={MDPI AG}, author={Ahajjam, Mohamed Aymane and Bonilla Licea, Daniel and Essayeh, Chaimaa and Ghogho, Mounir and Kobbane, Abdellatif}, year={2020}, month={Dec}, pages={6737}}

+## :raised_hands: We appreciate all the Moroccan residents who have accepted us in their households and collaborated with us to collect MORED.
+THANK YOU! :raised_hands: